What is Eye Health?

 Eye problems are diseases or conditions that make it difficult to see or can even make you lose your vision completely.
 Knowing what these problems are can help you take steps in preventing these problems from happening.
 Here are some common eye problems that people experience:

 Refractive errors are among the most common eye problems that people experience.
-This includes conditions such as myopia or nearsightedness, hyperopia or farsightedness, astigmatism, and presbyopia, which causes older people to have difficulty seeing.
+This includes conditions such as myopia or nearsightedness, hyperopia or farsightedness, astigmatism, and presbyopia, which causes older people to have difficulty seeing at near.